robohouse-delft/dynamixel2-rs/README.md

 Instead, you will have to write the appropriate values to the correct registers yourself.

 The main interface is the [`Bus`] struct, which represents the serial communication bus.
-It can be used to send instructions and receive replys on any [`Read`][std::io::Read] + [`Write`][std::io::Write] stream.
 The [`Bus`] struct exposes functions for all supported instructions such as [`Bus::ping`], [`Bus::read`], [`Bus::write`] and much more.
 Additionally, you can also transmit raw commands using [`Bus::write_instruction`] and [`Bus::read_status_response`], or [`Bus::transfer_single`].

-The library currently implements all instructions except for the bulk read and bulk write instructions.
+The library currently implements all instructions except for the Control Table Backup, Fast Sync Read and Fast Sync Write instructions.

 ## Optional features